 Consumers' travel expenditures have historically followed a seasonal pattern.
 Correspondingly, travel partners' advertising investments, and therefore our revenue and operating profits, have also historically followed a seasonal pattern.
-Our financial performance tends to be seasonally highest in the second and third quarters of a given year, which includes the seasonal peak in consumer demand, traveler hotel and rental stays, and travel activities and experiences taken, compared to the first and fourth quarters, which represent seasonal low points.
+Our financial performance tends to be seasonally highest in the second and third quarters of a given year, which includes the seasonal peak in consumer demand, including traveler hotel and rental stays, and travel activities and experiences taken, compared to the first and fourth quarters, which represent seasonal low points.
 During the first half of the year, experience and rentals bookings typically exceed the amount of completed experiences and rental stays, resulting in higher cash flow related to working capital, while during the second half of the year, particularly in the third quarter, this pattern reverses and cash flows from these transactions are typically negative.

 Other factors may also impact typical seasonal fluctuations, which include further significant shifts in our business mix or adverse economic conditions that could result in future seasonal patterns that are different from historical trends.
-For example, although consumer travel demand generally remained materially lower than historic levels due to the impact of COVID-19 on our business, these trends improved during 2021, resulting in increased revenues, and working capital and operating cash flow more akin to typical historical seasonality trends, which has continued during the three months ended March 31, 2022.
-However, it is difficult to predict the seasonality for the upcoming quarters, given the sustained uncertainty related to the continued economic impact of the COVID-19 pandemic and/or potential resurgences, and the pace of continued recovery in our key markets.
+For example, although consumer travel demand was materially lower than historic levels due to the impact of COVID-19 on our business during 2020, these trends generally improved, albeit unevenly, during 2021, resulting in increased revenues, and working capital and operating cash flow more akin to typical historical seasonality trends, which has continued during the first half of 2022.
+However, it is difficult to predict the seasonality for the upcoming quarters, given the sustained uncertainty related to the continued macroeconomic impact of the COVID-19 pandemic and whether there are resurgences, or if new variants emerge, and the pace of continued recovery in our key markets.